Day 1: Arrive in Auckland City and spend the day exploring

 Zealandia is one of the best places to see kiwi in the wild.
 Over 100 of these nocturnal birds live freely in their natural environment inside the safety of the sanctuary valley - so your chances of seeing one is very good.

-Your accommodation: CityLife WellingtonCity Life Wellington is a suite style hotel. rooms have every amenity required for a comfortable stay and the location is superb to explore the compact city centre.
+Your accommodation: CityLife WellingtonCity Life Wellington is a suite style hotel with every amenity required for a comfortable stay, as well as being in a superb location to explore the compact city centre.
+Situated on Lambton Quay, you’ll find the best shopping, tourist attractions and cultural landmarks all within easy walking distance.

 Driving distance and time (approximate) for this leg is: 322 kms / 200 miles : 4.1 hours